Generic Name: rosiglitazone and glimepiride (ROE-si-GLI-ta-zone & glye-MEP-ir-ide)

 - Beta-blockers (eg, propranolol) because the risk of low blood sugar may be increased.
 They may also hide certain signs of low blood sugar and make it more difficult to notice

-- Angiotensin-converting enzyme (ACE) inhibitors (eg, enalapril), anticoagulants (eg, warfarin), azole antifungals (eg, ketoconazole, miconazole), chloramphenicol, clofibrate, disopyramide, fenfluramine, fluoxetine, monoamine oxidase inhibitors (MAOIs) (eg, phenelzine), nonsteroidal anti-inflammatory drugs (NSAIDs) (eg, ibuprofen), phenylbutazone, probenecid, quinolone antibiotics (eg, ciprofloxacin), salicylates (eg, aspirin), and sulfonamides (eg, sulfamethoxazole) because the risk of low blood sugar may be increased
+- Anabolic steroids and androgens (eg, testosterone), angiotensin-converting enzyme (ACE) inhibitors (eg, enalapril), anticoagulants (eg, warfarin), chloramphenicol, clarithromycin, cyclophosphamide, disopyramide, fibrates (eg, fenofibrate), fluconazole, fluoxetine, guanethidine, H2 receptor antagonists (eg, famotidine), insulin or other medicines for diabetes (eg, metformin, pramlintide), miconazole, monoamine oxidase inhibitors (MAOIs) (eg, phenelzine), nonsteroidal anti-inflammatory drugs (NSAIDs) (eg, ibuprofen), pentoxifylline, phenyramidol, probenecid, propoxyphene, quinolone antibiotics (eg, ciprofloxacin), salicylates (eg, aspirin), somatostatin analogues (eg, octreotide), sulfinpyrazone, sulfonamides (eg, sulfamethoxazole), or tetracyclines (eg, doxycycline) because the risk of low blood sugar may be increased

-- Calcium channel blockers (eg, diltiazem), corticosteroids (eg, prednisone), decongestants (eg, pseudoephedrine), diazoxide, diuretics (eg, furosemide, hydrochlorothiazide), estrogens, hormonal contraceptives (eg, birth control pills), isoniazid, niacin, phenothiazines (eg, promethazine), phenytoin, rifamycins (eg, rifampin), sympathomimetics (eg, albuterol, epinephrine), or thyroid supplements (eg, levothyroxine) because they may decrease glimepiride/rosiglitazone's effectiveness, resulting in high blood sugar
+- Barbiturates (eg, phenobarbital), clozapine, corticosteroids (eg, prednisone), danazol, diazoxide, diuretics (eg, furosemide, hydrochlorothiazide), estrogens, glucagon, hormonal contraceptives (eg, birth control pills), isoniazid, laxatives (eg, bisacodyl), nicotinic acid, olanzapine, phenothiazines (eg, promethazine), phenytoin, protease inhibitors (eg, ritonavir), rifampin, somatropin, sympathomimetics (eg, albuterol, epinephrine), or thyroid supplements (eg, levothyroxine) because they may decrease glimepiride/rosiglitazone's effectiveness, resulting in high blood sugar

 - Gemfibrozil because it may increase the risk of glimepiride/rosiglitazone's side effects